knative/docs/contributing/new-page-template.md

 ---
 # This section is called the "frontmatter" for your page
-title: "Title For Your Page" # Use title case for titles
+title: "Title for your page" # Use sentence case for titles
-#linkTitle: "Link For This Page in the Sidebar"
+#linkTitle: "Link for this page in the sidebar"
 # The linkTitle field (above) is optional; use it to provide a shorter link if your page title is very long
-weight: 01 # This affects the placement of the link in the sidebar on the left.
-Pages are ordered from top to bottom by weight.
+weight: 10 # This affects the placement of the link in the sidebar on the left.
+Pages are ordered from top to bottom by weight, lowest to highest.
 type: "docs" # You won't need to update this.
 aliases:
   - # Has the page ever moved?
 If yes, include the prior location here, starting with /docs/, and the old URL will redirect to the new location.
 For a new page, there should be no aliases.